Home About Services Workshop Resources FAQ Get in Touch

 Much of my work centres around anxiety and the many ways it can shape experience — through overthinking, perfectionism, hyper-attunement, self-criticism, people-pleasing, procrastination, recurring relational dynamics, and much more.

-Over time, these patterns can quietly shape how someone relates to themselves — affecting confidence, self-worth, and the sense of connection they feel to their own thoughts, needs, and direction in life.
+Over time, these patterns can quietly influence how someone relates to themselves — affecting confidence, self-worth, and the sense of connection they feel to their own thoughts, needs, and direction in life.

 I draw from evidence-based approaches including Cognitive Behavioural Therapy (CBT) and Acceptance and Commitment Therapy (ACT), alongside insights from nervous system research, attachment theory, and developmental psychology.
 These frameworks provide structure, but the work itself is always tailored to the person in front of me.